Daniel-KM/Omeka-S-module-Bibliography/README.md

 Installation
 ------------

+See general end user documentation for [installing a module].

-This optional  module [Generic] may be installed first.
+This module requires the module [Common], that should be installed first.

-To use suggesters, it is required to use this [version of Value Suggest], that contains all patchs, not yet integrated upstream.
-For the same reason, it is required to use this [version of Collecting] to create a collecting form with suggesters.
-To output resources in admin or public side, the module [Bulk Export] should be installed.

 The module uses external libraries, so use the release zip to install it, or use and init the source.

-See general end user documentation for [installing a module].

 * From the zip

-Download the last release [Bibliography.zip] from the list of releases (the master does not contain the dependency), and uncompress it in the `modules` directory.
+Download the last release [Bibliography.zip] from the list of releases, and uncompress it in the `modules` directory.

 * From the source and for development